Select Area

 The castle that oversaw the history of Japan.

 Built as a villa in Kyoto by the shogun Tokugawa Ieyasu in 1603, Nijo Castle is guarded by a fort 600 meters long from east to west and 400 meters long from north to south, which is surrounded by a moat.
 The surfaces of the hallways are specially processed so that they make a squeaky sound when stepped on, as a means of protection from intruders.
-Nearby is Kyoto Gyoen, which was Japan's imperial palace for over 500 years until the capital was moved to Tokyo.

-[Fee] Adults: 1,030 yen; Junior high school and high school students: 350 yen; Elementary school students: 200 yen; Preschool: free (Includes admission to the Ninomaru-goten Palace)
+[Fee] Adults: 1,300 yen; Junior high school and high school students: 400 yen; Elementary school students: 300 yen; Preschool: free (Includes admission to the Ninomaru-goten Palace)

-[Access] Short walk from Nijojo-mae Station on the Kyoto Municipal Subway Tozai Line
+[Access] Short walk from Nijojo-mae Station on the Kyoto Municipal Subway Tozai Line.

 [Credit Card Payment] Accepted